The World’s Richest Man

 Someone forwarded me a link the other day on the world’s second richest man.
 It was a story about Warren Buffett and was a wonderful story of the way he lives—with simplicity.

-A man’s wealth has to be measured more than in a bank account.
-So should it be progeny?
+A man’s wealth has to be measured by more than a bank account.
+So should the measure be progeny?
 Consider Father Abraham—he was blessed to be the father of many nations.
 By his seed, we have been blessed with life.
 But surely, it cannot be the number of children one spawns.
 That route could take us into all kinds of mindless welfare routes.

 This all makes me wonder just a bit how my riches will be measured someday.